aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/3000-create-construct-lib-construct-code.md

 }
 {{</highlight>}}

-This is very similar to the [hit-counter](../../40-hit-counter/300-resources.html) construct from a previous section with some slight modiifcations.
+This is very similar to the [hit-counter](../../40-hit-counter/300-resources.html) construct from a previous section with some slight modifications.

 Next, update `index.ts` in `constructs/src` folder with the following content.
 {{<highlight js>}}